Accidents and Injury Claim Settlements: FAQ

 Either way, the insurance company handling the claim is all about two things: minimizing costs and managing risk.
 The insurer will typically do everything it can to settle the claim before it gets to court and avoid putting the case in the hands of an unpredictable jury.

-See: How the Insurance Adjuster Determines a Settlement Offer
+Learn more: How the Insurance Adjuster Determines a Settlement Offer.

 Should I trust a settlement calculator I find online?